FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 ### Additions:

-- <span class="highlight">YouTube Go-Live Alerts</span>!
+- **YouTube Go-Live Alerts**!
 Mint will CALL you on the Codec when she goes live.
 Never miss a stream again!
 There’s no excuse.
-- <span class="highlight">Calendar</span> and <span class="highlight">Event Alerts</span>!
+- **Calendar** and **Event Alerts**!
 Manage your calendar and get a CALL from Mint to remind you of your tasks for the day.
-You can even import and export <span class="highlight">.ICS files</span>, offering full compatibility with most major calendar apps, such as Google Calendar!
+You can even import and export **.ICS files**, offering full compatibility with most major calendar apps, such as Google Calendar!

 ### Updates:

-- The <span class="highlight">Clock</span> can now select <span class="highlight">any time zone</span> in the world.
+- The **Clock** can now select **any time zone** in the world.
 Yes, you can finally find out what time it is in the Fox Archipelago.
-- The <span class="highlight">Music Player</span> now supports lossless <span class="highlight">.FLAC files</span>.
+- The **Music Player** now supports lossless **.FLAC files**.
 Go wild, audio freaks.

 ### Quality-of-(After)Life Fixes and Improvements:

-- You can now opt to <span class="highlight">skip the intro/exit cutscenes</span> on subsequent launches from the Settings menu.
+- You can now opt to **skip the intro/exit cutscenes** on subsequent launches from the Settings menu.
 - You can opt in and out of the YouTube and Calendar Alerts from the Settings menu as well.
-- The application <span class="highlight">no longer suppresses OS notifications</span> as though it were a normal full-screen window.
+- The application **no longer suppresses OS notifications** as though it were a normal full-screen window.
-- The application now <span class="highlight">properly handles launching on secondary monitors</span> (previously failed to calculate window borders).
+- The application now **properly handles launching on secondary monitors** (previously failed to calculate window borders).

 If you find any bugs or have any feature requests, please let me know!